fastapi/fastapi/README.md

 Copy the content and use that as password / secret key.
 And run that again to generate another secure key.

-## How to use it - alternative with Copier
+## How To Use It - Alternative With Copier

 This repository also supports generating a new project using [Copier](https://copier.readthedocs.io).